dulcetravassos/trust-game-fmri-analysis/code/README.txt

 #									         #
 ##################################################################################

+Note*: Scripts not specifying time of running took only a couple of minutes.
+Time is only specified for scripts that took longer to run.

 --------------------------------------------- s00_dicom_to_nifti ---------------------------------------------

 Converts raw DICOM MRI data (anatomical, functional, fieldmaps) into NIfTI files suitable for preprocessing and analysis in SPM12.
 Saves a JSON file with metadata.
 Output filenames follow BIDS conventions, when applicable.